auyeongwy/WY_Logger/doc/README.md

 =================
 There are 3 directories in the base directory:

-src: Contains all source code files. <br>
+*src*: Contains all source code files. <br>

-build: Contains the following:
+*build*: Contains the following:
 - Linux and Windows Makefiles.
 - After compilation, all object, library and demo files will be in this directory.

-doc: Contains the following:
+*doc*: Contains the following:
-- A README.md and Doxyfile used by doxygen.
+- A *README.md* and *Doxyfile* used by doxygen.
 - By running doxygen using the provided Doxyfile, all HTML documentation will be generated in this directory.

 Compilation and Use: Linux
 ==========================
-A Makefile is provided for compilation.
-Build the library and demo application by entering the build directory and entering `make`.
+A *Makefile* is provided for compilation.
+Build the library and demo application by entering the build directory and run `make`.
 This generates:
 1. A library *lib_WY_Logger.a*.
 2. A demo application compiled from demo.c named *demo*.